Birdie in Golf: Meaning, Scoring, Origin and How to Score One

 Get the hang of the areas of danger, the greens’ layout, and the pins’ positioning.
 Being aware of every hole’s layout and difficulties can be a way to plan for a possible birdie.
 Knowing when to play aggressively and when to play safely can make all the difference.

-Tip: To familiarize yourself with the course, go ahead and conduct practice rounds while keeping track of which holes might be easier to score birdies.
+Tip: To familiarize yourself with the types of golf courses, go ahead and conduct practice rounds while keeping track of which holes might be easier to score birdies.
 It is usually a good idea to play carefully on the tricky holes and to use your full aggressive play only on the ones where birdies are more readily available.

 FAQs